elrowda/Language-Lead-Bot/README.md

 The Language Lead Bot's goal is to replicate some of the tasks that language leads must do for localization projects, in an automated way.

 This first version is simply a MVP, a proof of concept.
 It works with an English source, for now, UTF8.
+Powered by NLTK and TextBlob mainly.

 Features included in version 1.0 are: